-Reporters mainly sitting in the 'relais de Bugarach' now nick-named Alien cafe apparently.
+Reporters mainly sitting in the 'relais de Bugarach' now nick-named Alien Café apparently.
 The man in there must be making more this week than over eight normal years.
 Good for him, and his biscuits were excellent.

 Back on the high street things were hotting up with the arrival of a couple of expensive looking black Citroens.
-Men in black suits got out, shook hands with the mayor and probably checked the big pieces of plywood that had been put up showing the zones of action etc. I don't know as I went for a walk to the lake then to see if there were any communes starting up on it's banks.
-Not so much as a one man tent.
+Men in black suits got out, shook hands with the mayor and probably checked the big pieces of plywood that had been put up showing the zones of action etc - I don't know as I went for a walk to the lake then to see if there were any communes starting up on its banks.
+Not so much as a one-man tent.

-The boards are a fascinating example of French box ticking exercises: about half a trees worth of paper on each one.
+The boards are a fascinating example of French box-ticking exercises: about half a trees worth of paper on each one.
 I should've examined them a little closer, but they seemed impenetrably complicated; like those pages you get from the insurance company and a little box to tick at the end to say you have thoroughly understood everything.

-I was surprised that there was no menu posted up to tell one what the police and army were going to eat when they stopped enclosing the area for lunch, which usually seems the most important part of any French logistical gathering.
+I was surprised that there was no menu posted up to tell one what the police and army were going to eat when they stopped enclosing the area for lunch, which usually seems to be the most important part of any French logistical gathering.
 Fois gras, ou salade de gésiers, bavette au sauce eschalottes, Ile flottante, demi carafe de rouge, café.
 I am tempted to print one and paste it on the board tomorrow . . .